 2. Look beyond the big industry conferences.
 There is often real value in speaking at local events that you might find on Meetup, Eventbrite or in the local event calendars.
 Make connections with local partners, find local customers and gather your community around you.
 You’ll also find speaking engagements at local corporations, universities, business and social groups.
 In addition to looking in the community, look inside your own company.
 Get practice with ever expanding sizes of audiences, and move from small group presentations, to panels, to group talks, to featured solo speaker.

 3. Cultivate a relationship with event organizers and program directors.
 Ask them what they are looking for in a speaker.
+(You can also watch our Ask an Event Manager webinar series.)
 What kinds of presentations are their audiences interested in?
 Many event organizers have a go-to file for last minute substitutions.

 4. Know the event cycle.
 Some events book speakers many months in advance.
 Others seem to have more of an “as needed” approach, barely keeping pace with event promotion.
 Ask other speakers or use the Internet WayBack Machine to look at the call for speakers timeline for previous years.